Ghosting your marketing is the only thing that’s scarier than Zombie marketing.

 Can you see how great that sounds, but at the same time, doesn’t tell us much?
 That’s another sign of Zombie marketing.
 It always sounds great, but it often doesn’t help the reader or listener connect with why they need a solution.

-Your audience may end up getting an aspirational feeling, which is excellent.
+Your audience may end up getting an inspirational feeling, which is excellent.
 However, when your message is not focused on why the solution solves their pain, they might face one of the following choices:

 Leave your website without connecting further because they don’t know if your solution solves their pain.